-Definition The person's other given names or middle name and initials, but not the family name at birth Source standards NZ CIQ Name Profile Data type Alphabetic Representational class Free text Field size Max: 100 Representational layout A(100) Value domain
+Definition The person's other given names or middle name and initials, but not the family name Source standards NZ CIQ Name Profile NZ CIQ Name Profile Data type Alphabetic Representational class Free text Field size Max: 100 Representational layout A(100) Value domain Obligation Optional.
+May be recorded Optional.
+May be recorded only after a first name Given nameis supplied.

-Obligation Optional.
-May be recorded only after a first Given name is supplied.
 Guide for use This data element should only be used for a person's further given names or initials, but not for their given or family name.
 Field may be left blank if a person does not have any second or further given names.
 If there are multiple other given names, separate each entry with a blank space.
 Text entered can include one or more spaces, an apostrophe, and/or a hyphen (eg, 'Te Manaia', 'Mary-Anne').
 All name elements must be encoded in a form that preserves macrons and diacritics.
-UTF-8 is the minimum acceptable standard, eg, Kāhu vs Kahu
+UTF-8 is the minimum acceptable standard, eg, Kāhu vs Kahu.